AlexR44/Quantitative-Trading-Algorithm/README.md

 # Investment Portfolio Strategy Using Machine Learning Techniques
 ![](./FIGURES/0.png)
 ## Project Description
-This is a portfolio building strategy that combines machine learning to create predictive learning algorithms, features engineering statistics, and portfolio management strategies in order to beat the market benchmark S&P 500 (^GSPC).
+This is a portfolio building strategy that combines machine learning to predict stock price up/down movements.
+It employs features engineering statistics and portfolio management strategies.
 Its main features include:

 * A PostgreSQL database where stock data for a vast number of equities are stored
 * Features engineering and data transtormation through the application of Principal Component Analysis (PCA)
-* A search for tradeable stocks from the database based on the Sharpe, Sortino, and other criteria
+* A search for tradeable stocks from the database
+* An investment strategy selecting stocks that exhibit a negative skew in their log-normal return distributions and positive high Sortino ratios
+* Portfolio asset allocation and risk management following the CAPM framework, as well as the mean-variance-skewness-kurtosis and VaR criteria
-* A trading strategy created using the following machine learning algorithms:
+* Also included, a tool created to predict up/down price movements using the following machine learning algorithms:
   * SVR (Support Vector Regressor)
   * LDA (Linear Discriminant Analysis)
   * QDA (Quadratic Discriminant Analysis)
-* The use of ensemble methods to select the most profitable stocks
-* Portfolio Risk Management employing the mean-variance-skewness-kurtosis criterion

 ## Data Import & Storage
 The list of all S&P500 tickers is obtained and downloaded to the the Symbol table using the ticker_fetch.ipynb.
 It uses bs4.BeautifulSoup(response.text) to convert table into text.

-Notebook price_import_to_db.ipynb imports daily prices for the last 3 years for all 503 tickers to the database via financialmodelingprep API.
+Notebook price_import_to_db.ipynb imports daily prices for the last 20 years for all 503 tickers to the database via financialmodelingprep API.

 All data was then accessible from the securities_master, which was created in PostgreSQL using the schema shown below: